Jollywatt/typst-fletcher/docs/manual.typ

 #link(label("edge()"))[`edge(from, to, label, marks, ..options)`]

 Edges connect two coordinates.
-If there is a node at an endpoint, the edge attaches to the nodes' bounding shape.
+If there is a node at an endpoint, the edge attaches to the nodes' bounding shape (after applying the node's `outset`).
 Edges can have `label`s, can `bend` into arcs, and can have various arrow `marks`.

 #code-example-row(```typ
 #fletcher.diagram(spacing: (12mm, 6mm), {